epfl-ada/ada-2024-project-bluesweater/README.md

 ### Section 5: Timing and Audience Reception
 Timing can make or break a movie’s success, but when is the optimal moment to release a film?
 This section explores the influence of seasonal and holiday periods on audience reception and box office revenue.
 By segmenting the year into distinct timeframes, we will analyze how factors such as genre, sequel status, and prevailing cultural moods align with release strategies.
 This investigation aims to identify patterns in audience behavior and uncover strategies that filmmakers and studios can use to maximize both reception and financial performance.
 Understanding the timing sweet spot could provide valuable insights into the art and science of film release planning.

+### Side note about "Towards Inclusivity Section"
+This section was initially intended to explore how gender and age representation impact commercial success across genres and regions, as well as whether the movie industry is evolving toward inclusivity in terms of gender, race, and age.
+However, after careful consideration, we decided to remove this idea from our analysis.

+The concept was intriguing but too vague and lacked sufficient data for meaningful analysis.
+So pursuing this risked producing unreliable conclusions.

+### Improvements for Milestone 3
+The biggest challenge we faced in this milestone was the significant amount of missing data, particularly in critical columns like box office revenue and total revenue, which are essential for answering questions about what defines a movie's success.
+Dropping these entries or filling them with the column mean would result in unreliable analysis.

+To address this, we incorporated as many supplementary datasets as possible.
+While this improved the situation slightly, gaps remain.
+For the final milestone, we propose using the *OMDB API*.
+One team member purchased access and tested it on a subset of our dataset, successfully filling some of the missing values for box office revenue, runtime, and other key metrics.
+However, with over 80,000 entries in our dataset and the API's limit of ~500 calls per minute, it would take at least three hours to complete.
+We would like to confirm with our TA if using the API at this scale is acceptable.

+Additionally, if we can retrieve more revenue and box office data, we propose adjusting monetary values for inflation.
+Since our dataset spans movies from the 20th to the 21st century, accounting for inflation would provide a more accurate representation of financial success across decades.
+We would also like to confirm with our TA if this approach is advisable.

 ### Conclusion: Insights on Cinema’s Key to Success